-1. In certain circumstances, the Senior Student Affairs Officer or her/his designee may impose an Interim Suspension or other restrictions before the student goes through University disciplinary proceedings.
-Interim suspension shall be enacted when the Senior Student Affairs Officer determines there is a reasonable basis to conclude that the continued presence of the student at the University presents a substantial and immediate threat to himself/herself, to others at the institution, or to University property.
+1. In certain circumstances, the Senior Student Affairs Officer, or their designee(s) may impose an Interim Suspension or other restrictions before the student goes through University disciplinary proceedings.
+Interim suspension shall be enacted when the Senior Student Affairs Officer, or their designee(s), determines there is a reasonable basis to conclude that the continued presence of the student at the University presents an acute and immediate threat to themselves, to others at the institution, or to University property.

-3. A student suspended on an interim basis shall be given an opportunity to meet with the Senior Student Affairs Officer or a designee within two working days in order to discuss the following issues only:
+3. It is the right of the student issued an interim suspension to meet with the Senior Student Affairs Officer, or their designee(s) within two (2) working days of the student reaching out to schedule a meeting to discuss the following issues only:

-B. In certain circumstances, the Senior Student Affairs Officer or her/his designee may impose other interim restrictions on a student, such as a residence hall suspension, termination of housing contract, mandated room reassignment, or other restrictions prior to the conduct of University disciplinary proceedings.
-These restrictions shall be enacted when the Senior Student Affairs Officer or designee determines there is a reasonable basis to conclude that the student presents a substantial and immediate threat to himself/herself, to others, or to University property if the student is allowed access to the item being restricted.
+B. In certain circumstances, the Senior Student Affairs Officer, or their designee(s), may impose other interim restrictions on a student, such as a residence hall suspension, termination of housing contract, mandated room reassignment, or other restrictions prior to University disciplinary proceedings.
+These restrictions shall be enacted when the Senior Student Affairs Officer, or their designee(s), determines there is a reasonable basis to conclude that the student presents a substantial and immediate threat to themselves, to others, or to University property if the student is allowed access to the resource being restricted.

-C. Under certain circumstances when it is impossible for a student to address disciplinary action due to specific mitigating factors and the incident in question does not require an Interim Suspension, the University may grant a student a disciplinary withdrawal.
-The decision to grant a disciplinary withdrawal will be made by the Senior Student Affairs Officer, in consultation with the Director of Student Conduct (Rutgers University-New Brunswick) or Chancellor’s designee (RBHS, Rutgers University-Camden and Rutgers University-Newark).
-The student shall be permitted to withdraw from classes and a disciplinary hold will be placed on his or her record.
-The student shall understand that he or she will not be permitted to return to Rutgers University until the disciplinary matter has been resolved.
+C. Under certain circumstances when it is impossible for a student to address disciplinary action due to specific mitigating factors and the incident in question does not require an interim suspension, the University may grant a student a disciplinary withdrawal.
+The decision to grant a disciplinary withdrawal will be made by the Senior Student Affairs Officer, or their designee(s), in consultation with the Chief Conduct Officer on the student’s campus.
+The student shall be permitted to withdraw from classes and a disciplinary hold will be placed on the student’s record.
+The student will not be permitted to return to Rutgers University until the disciplinary matter has been resolved.

 A. Disciplinary sanctions are imposed when students are found in violation of University regulations.
-The purpose of sanctioning is to educate a student as to why her or his behavior is inappropriate, as well as to make the student aware of and sensitive to all the possible consequences of the behavior in question.
+The purpose of sanctioning is to educate a student as to why their behavior is inappropriate, as well as to make the student aware of all the possible consequences of the behavior in question.
 Sanctions for misconduct will be determined on a case by case basis, utilizing six main criteria:

 C. Inactive sanctions:

-Probation is a notice to a student that his or her actions are of such a serious nature that removal from the University for a period of time is recommended.
-The University shall refrain from suspending the student as long as the student meets all sanction requirements.
-Any additional incidents in which the student is found in violation of the Code of Student Conduct shall result in immediate removal from the University for a period of time and the possibility of additional sanctions.
+Probation is a notice to a student that their actions are of such a serious nature that they jeopardize their status as a student.
+The University shall refrain from suspending the student at this time, as long as the student meets all sanction requirements.
+Any additional incidents in which the student is found in violation of the Code of Student Conduct may result in immediate removal from the University for a specific period of time with the possibility of additional sanctions.

 D. Active sanctions: